 Are you on month #42 of deciding whether to return to work?
 Unless you believe you have a strong financial need (to fund your life today or in the future), your indecision could drag on for many months or years to come.
 A careful look at your long-term financial picture–taking into account all of life’s “you never knows”, as well as the predictable college tuitions and retirement funding–could finally jolt you into action.

-Some women finally get to a point where they need a new source of interest and fulfillment, and others finally decide that they have plenty of compelling activities to fill their days.
-If you feel like you could literally go either way, I’ll offer up three reasons you should nix working–at least for the near-term:
+Regardless of financial need, many women finally get to a point where they need a new source of interest and fulfillment.
+Others do have an air tight financial picture and finally decide that they have plenty of compelling activities to fill their days.
+If you feel like you could literally go either way, I’ll offer up three reasons you should delay working–at least for the very near-term:

-When women start to feel restless—or they’ve tired of endless hours on the volunteer track—a return to work can be a refreshing and productive change.
-But it’s not the answer for everyone and the timing needs to be right.
+When women realize that they truly want or need to work, the timing needs to be right.
 In more than a decade of helping women onramp, I’ve seen many women rush into the workforce and out again—wishing they had taken the time to think carefully and plan. —KAS

 Like this post?
 Please click “like” below and take one minute–literally–to sign up to be an official 9 Lives subscriber here!

 , financial security